minhe86/JavaScriptPlaywrightCucumberAllure2025/README.md

 *This will:
     Run the <strong>API</strong> tests only using CucumberJS.
     Generate the Allure report results inside the allure-results/ directory.

+     npm run test:local -- --tags @debug
+*This will:
+    Run the <strong>API</strong> tests with <strong>tag - @debug</strong> only using CucumberJS.
+    Generate the Allure report results inside the allure-results/ directory.

 <h3> 5.
 Viewing the Allure Report (Optional) </h3>
 After running the tests, you can generate and view the Allure report by running the following command: